arturoherrero/powercore/README.md

 #### `histogram`

-Build the histogram in a hash.
+Builds the histogram in a hash.

 ```ruby
 [2, 1, 2, 2, 3, 3].histogram  # => {1=>1, 2=>3, 3=>2}